-B. Decision-Making
+B. DecisionMaking

-- 1. The entire process of maintaining or restoring health depends on your decisions; it cannot start or continue without them. - 2.
-If you think of decision-making as a process, you can break down even the most difficult choices into manageable steps, which include setting priorities, informing yourself, considering all your options, tuning into your intuitive feelings, and considering a "worst-case" scenario.
+- 1. The process of maintaining or restoring health depends on your decisions - 2.
+Decisionmaking is a process:you can break down even the most difficult choicesinto manageable steps, which include setting priorities, informing yourself, considering all your options, tuning into your intuitive feelings, and considering a worst-case scenario.